brianpereboom/brianpereboom.github.io/README.md

 Replace `category` with the relevant category (e.g., "Meet Our Creators" or the appropriate subdirectory) and `articleName` with the name of your article directory.

-### 6. Submitting Your Contribution
+#### 6. Submitting Your Contribution

 Once you have completed your article or biography and added it to the repository, follow these steps to submit your contribution:

-1. Commit your changes to your forked repository.
+1. Commit your changes to a new branch on your forked repository.

 2. Create a pull request (PR) from your forked repository to the main repository (brianpereboom/brianpereboom.github.io).